jeonghojo00/ImageCaptioning/README.md

 |                 |           |              |             |           |             |            |               |         |              |            |
 |       MEAN      | 4.4       | 2.4          | 3.2         | 3.7       | 1.9         | 3.7        | 3.4           | 2.3     | 0.3          | 1.9        |
 |      STDEV      | 3.50      | 2.27         | 3.19        | 3.80      | 2.13        | 3.80       | 3.66          | 3.30    | 0.48         | 2.23       |

+### Analysis
+The quantitative evaluation metrics indicated that ResNet-152 did the best score and MNASNet, WideResNet101, and ResNeXt101 did the second best scores.
+The structural analysis of sentences indicated that ResNet-152 did the best score and GoogleNet and ResNeXt101 did the second best, then the WideResNet101 did the third best.
+Consequently, the ResNet152 showed did the best among the other encoders in both evaluations.
+However, all the encoders showed the weaknesses in predicting animal behaviors and the situations that people do not face in normal life, such as digging a ground or marching while playing musical instruments.

+### Improvements
+The model can be trained better with improved attention mechanisms and decoder models.
+Moreover, the model may require more dataset to learn the actions of the objects.
+Although the encoders were pretrained with ImageNet,  the ImageNet is about Image Classificaiton and the Classificaiton does not include what actions are taken in the images.

 ## Appendix
 ### Inferences on 10 Random Images